tq-systems/meta-tq/doc/README.TQMa335x.md

 #### Bootable SPI NOR

-To create a bootable SPI NOR with boot loader only
+To create a bootable SPI NOR with boot loader only use the generated [bootloader images](#artifacts).
 Example for U-Boot, booting from SD-Card:

 ```
 sf probe